Community Borrower Program

 RENEWAL All borrowers, except Boston Library Consortium users, may renew books twice unless items are requested by another borrower.
 Renewal can be done online, at the library, or over the telephone at (860) 486-2518.

-OVERDUE BOOKS A date due slip is provided for all items you check out.
+OVERDUE BOOKS A date due receipt is provided for all items you check out.
 Please note the due date and return or renew materials on time.
 If you think that you returned a book but are still receiving overdue notices, please contact the iDesk at (860) 486-2518 so the problem can be addressed in a timely manner.

 ADDRESS CHANGES Please notify the iDesk promptly of any address change.
 An incorrect address may result in undeliverable notices and in the unnecessary suspension of borrowing privileges or bills.